lintseed/marketingopps/wp-content/plugins/wp-media-library-categories/readme.txt

 = How to use category in the [gallery] shortcode? =
-To only show images from one category in the gallery you have to add the '`category`' parameter to the `[gallery]` shortcode.
+To only show images from one category in the gallery you have to add the '`category`' attribute to the `[gallery]` shortcode.
-The value passed to the '`category`' parameter can be either the `category slug` or the `term_id`, for example with the category slug:
+The value passed to the '`category`' attribute can be either the `category slug` or the `term_id`, for example with the category slug:
 `[gallery category="my-category-slug"]
 Or with term_id:
 [gallery category="14"]`
 If you use an incorrect slug by default WordPress shows the images that are attached to the page / post that is displayed.
 If you use an incorrect term_id no images are shown.
 Aside from this behavior, the `[gallery]` shortcode works as it does by default with the built-in shortcode from WordPress ([see the WordPress gallery shortcode codex page](https://codex.wordpress.org/Gallery_Shortcode)).
-Some plugins that also use the gallery shortcode (like Jetpack) disable the category option on the gallery shortcode.
+If you only want to show attachments uploaded to the page and filtered by category than use the '`id`' in combination with the '`category`' attribute.
+For example (the id of the post is 123):
+`[gallery category="my-category-slug" id="123"]
+Or leave id empty for current page / post:
+[gallery category="my-category-slug" id=""]`
+In this example the slug is used, but you could also use the term_id.

 = How can I filter on categories when inserting media into a post or page? =